 On a hot summer’s day there are patches of dappled shade along the walking trail through the woodland and the scent of resin in the air.

 If you visit in autumn, the beech trees are a riot of seasonal colour as the leaves change.

 As the leaves start to fall in the colder months, they cover the walking trail with a crunchy carpet, just right for a bracing winter walk.

-The Cilgwyn Walk is a circular waymarked trail which, although fairly short, has a steady 500 metre climb and some steep sections on the return.
+The Cilgwyn Walk is a circular waymarked trail which, although fairly short, has a steady climb and some steep sections.